MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/carouselview/layout.md

 [`CarouselView`](xref:Xamarin.Forms.CarouselView) defines the following properties that control layout:

 - [`ItemsLayout`](xref:Xamarin.Forms.ItemsLayout), of type `LinearItemsLayout`, specifies the layout to be used.
-- [`ItemSizingStrategy`](xref:Xamarin.Forms.ItemsView.ItemSizingStrategy), of type [`ItemSizingStrategy`](xref:Xamarin.Forms.ItemSizingStrategy), specifies the item measure strategy to be used.
-- `NumberOfSideItems`, of type `int`, the number of visible items adjacent to the current item.
-The default value is 0.
 - `PeekAreaInsets`, of type [`Thickness`](xref:Xamarin.Forms.Thickness), specifies how much to make adjacent items partially visible by.

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that the properties can be targets of data bindings.